Language translator at button on page bottom – left.

 Phone: 07708 344799.
 28 Harrison Street, Kings Cross, London WC1h 8JF

-Six years ago I purchased a Dutch barge in Amsterdam, shipped it to the UK and spent four years restoring it to a fully functioning residential boat in my spare time.
+Six years ago, I purchased a Dutch barge in Amsterdam, shipped it to the UK and spent four years restoring it to a fully functioning residential boat in my spare time.
 During this process I learnt much about the ways of vessels which has added to my automobile knowledge.
-One of the things I learnt was that corrosion was destroying my hull which lead into an investigation, this in turn lead me to the SeaBis.
-I completed How To Stop Corrosion and time has proven the cause is removed.
+One of the things I learnt was that corrosion was destroying my hull which led into an investigation, this in turn lead me to the SeaBis.
+I completed How to Prevent Corrosion and time has proven the cause is removed.
 No more stray current corrosion.

 Glen Bishop: Hi Paul,

 This problem is very common, not just on Dutch barges but on nearly all vessels.
 The exception is professional fishermen with generations of experience.
 They have learnt the hard way.
 The SeaBis System eliminates the cause.
-That is why we provide a money back 8 year guarantee – it has never been claimed.
+That is why we provide a 8-year guarantee – it has never been claimed.

 I have a cruising catamaran and need corrosion cause elimination to both propellers.
 They are less than 4 months old and severely weakened by corrosion – I think electrolysis.
 The hull is fibre glass so why?
 I attach a picture.
 This is costing me a fortune so please help.
 Does SeaBis fix the cause?
 John.

 Glen Bishop: Hi John,